-As you will see, the Outer Banks is a destination sure to delight you with its variety of adventure, art, dinning, and history and beach fun in the towns of Duck, Kitty Hawk, Kill Devil Hills, Nags Head, and Roanoke Island to the undeveloped shores of Hatteras Island.
+As you will see, the Outer Banks is a destination sure to delight you with its variety of adventure, art, dining, history, and beach fun in the towns of Duck, Kitty Hawk, Kill Devil Hills, Nags Head, and Roanoke Island to the undeveloped shores of Hatteras Island.

 Fort Raleigh National Historic Site is widely known as the birthplace of Virginia Dare, the first English child born in the New World.
-Lead by Sir Walter Raleigh, the efforts to colonize the “New World” ended with the disappearance of 116 men, women and children, a mystery that remains unsolved.
+Led by Sir Walter Raleigh, the efforts to colonize the “New World” ended with the disappearance of 116 men, women, and children, a mystery that remains unsolved.

-Their legacy and our American heritage is still celebrated every summer night at The Lost Colony on Roanoke Island.
+Their legacy and our American heritage are still celebrated every summer night at The Lost Colony on Roanoke Island.
 A feast for the senses, filled with tribal dancing, swordplay, and romance.
-This year, the nation’s longest running outdoor drama is rolling out the red carpet for their 70th anniversary!
+This year, the nation’s longest-running outdoor drama is rolling out the red carpet for its 70th anniversary!

 The year 2003 marked the First Flight Celebration at Wright Brothers National Memorial in Kill Devil Hills, a tribute to Orville and Wilbur’s achievement of mankind’s first powered flight on December 17th, 1903.
 Retrace those 12 seconds that changed the world and get a bird’s eye view of the past.